 Canada, Newfoundland and Labrador

-Graphite that shows possible traces of microorganisms who may be lived 3.95 billion years ago.
+Graphite that shows possible traces of microorganisms that may be lived 3.95 billion years ago.
 These are the oldest known traces of life on Earth.

 Humongous Fungus in the Malheur National Forest